Welcome back to Hey Chef, a series where we ask pros around the country for tips on how to use ingredients we love. Today: Sichuan peppercorns.

 Amanda Cohen has received numerous accolades for her vegetarian cooking at New York's Dirt Candy, including a glowing two-star review in the New York Times, a Michelin Bib Gourmand nod, and a Top 10 best vegetarian restaurant in America award from Food & Wine.
 Cohen is also author of the award-winning Dirt Candy: A Cookbook.

 People are really intimidated by Sichuan peppercorns because usually the first time you experience them is when you're eating Sichuan cuisine, which is spicy.
 But alone they're not that much spicier than a black peppercorn, maybe even less.
 They're a flavor enhancer, so if you have something slightly sweet, they're going to make it sweeter, or something salty will get saltier.
-And there's something addictive about that mouth tingle to them that makes you wanna have another bite.
+And there's something admirable about that mouth tingle to them that makes you wanna have another bite.

 Spicy Cocktail Syrup